Hanukkah: Feast of Dedication

 Today Hanukkah is celebrated with a unique menorah with 9 branches, rather than the normal seven.

 In many ways, Hanukkah celebrations resemble those commemorating the birth of Jesus.
 Gifts, decorations, sweet deserts and games are used to remember the great miracle that God provided in these 8 days and nights.

 Hanukkah is also a holiday where a Shabbat – complete rest – is not required.
 It contrasts with Passover or other biblical holidays where the Scriptures command a Shabbat.

 Regardless what day of the week it falls on, Hanukkah simply calls for a celebration.
 It is a time to be with family, remembering God’s deliverance of Israel in her time of need.
 And it’s a time for joyous songs and prayers.

 It is not just a one-day celebration, but it lasts all 8 days.
 Much of the rejoicing centers around the nightly lighting of the 9-branched Hanukkah menorah, called Hanukkah.

-What is a Hanukkiah?
+What is a Hanukkiah (or Hanukkiyah)?